You are here

 3. Believes that major investment in young children is critical to ensure the educational, social, emotional and cognitive development of our future generations.

 Contributor: Siobhán Fitzpatrick, CBE, MBA, MSSC, CQSW, BSc., serves as Executive Committee Member to the Early Childhood Peace Consortium (ECPC).
-She is Chief Executive Officer of Early Years – the organization for young children in Northern Ireland.
+She is former Chief Executive Officer of Early Years – the organization for young children in Northern Ireland.

 Professor Paul Connelly, Professor of Education and Dean of Research for the Faculty of Arts, Humanities, and Social Sciences at Queens University in Belfast, Ireland, joins host, Yale Professor Rima Salah.
 Professor Connolly discusses his work which investigates conflict and the MIFC innovative early childhood development program in Northern Ireland, as well as plans for expansion of the program into other countries.